Johnny Depp’s spokesperson criticizes Amber Heard for his recent televised interview

 At the interview, Amber Heard He assures that certain key pieces of evidence were not accepted as such in the trial and that affected the result because, as he explained, they demonstrate the abuses he suffered.
 However, what she spoke of were notes where she explained the alleged attacks, something that is not necessarily seen as objective evidence and it is possible that for this reason she was not accepted in the process.
 The talk that the actress had with Savannah Guthrie of Today has been the subject of much criticism, including from the team at Johnny Depp.

-A spokesperson for the protagonist of Pirates of the Caribbean: The Curse of the Black Pearl – 79% sent an official communication to Law & Crime (via CinemaBlend), where he assured that the actress’s interview was a poor attempt to change the result of the verdict:
+A spokesperson for the protagonist of Pirates of the Caribbean: The Curse of the Black Pearl (79%) sent an official statement to Law & Crime (via CinemaBlend), where he assured that the actress’s interview was a poor attempt to change the result of the verdict:

 It is unfortunate that as Johnny seeks to move on with his life, the defendant and her team are rehashing, reimagining, and relitigating issues that have already been decided by the court and a verdict that was unanimously and unequivocally decided by a jury. in favor of Johnny.